manu-prakash-choudhary/sem-IV-PROGRAMS/readme.md

 9. Write a Program to Swap Nodes pairwise

-10. Write a Program to Understand and implement Tree traversals i.e. Pre-Order Post-Order, In-Order
+~~10.
+Write a Program to Understand and implement Tree traversals i.e. Pre-Order Post-Order, In-Order~~

 11. Write a Program to verify and validate mirrored trees or not

-12. Write a Program to determine the depth of a given Tree by Implementing     MAXDEPTH
+~~12.
+Write a Program to determine the depth of a given Tree by Implementing     MAXDEPTH ~~

-13. Write a program for Lowest Common Ancestors
+~~13.
+Write a program for Lowest Common Ancestors~~

-14. Write a Program to Build BST
+~~14.
+Write a Program to Build BST~~

-15. Write a Program for Building a Function ISVALID to VALIDATE BST
+~~15.
+Write a Program for Building a Function ISVALID to VALIDATE BST ~~

-16. Write a Program to Traverse a Tree using Level Order Traversal
+~~16.
+Write a Program to Traverse a Tree using Level Order Traversal~~

-17. Write a Program to perform Boundary Traversal on BST
+~~17.
+Write a Program to perform Boundary Traversal on BST~~

-18. Write a Program to view a tree from left View
+~~18.
+Write a Program to view a tree from left View~~

 19. Write a Program for a basic hash function in a programming language of your choice.
 Demonstrate its usage to store and retrieve key-value pairs.